fenesiawutuk/Exploratory-Data-Analysis/README.md

    while the largest sales loss, which decreased -48.08%, was in April 2009 to May 2009 and profits decreased -74.76%.
 2. Product Category **Tecnology** is the best performing category in terms of sales and profit with **Telephones and communication** is the highest subcategory sales
 3. Customer segment **corporate** should be targeted for marketing efforts
+4. There is an average **80%** retention rate difference between customers who use discounts and those who do not

 ### Recommendation

-Based on the analysis, we reccomend the following actions:
+Based on the findings, here are some recommendations for stakeholders:

-- Stabilizing Month-over-Month Performance:
-The period from August 2010 to September 2010 showed significant increases in sales (100.72%) and profits (121.32%).
-This case study can be used as a reference to identify factors that support good performance and adopt strategies from that period to achieve more consistent monthly performance.
+**1. Sales and Profit Stability**
+   - Analyze the Causes of Fluctuations: Conduct a detailed analysis to understand the factors causing instability in month-over-month sales and profit performance.
+     Identify seasonal trends, market changes, or external factors contributing to the fluctuations.
+   - Implement Stability Strategies: Develop strategies to reduce volatility, such as improved sales forecasting, product diversification, or more flexible pricing adjustments.
+   - Monitoring and Adjustment: Continuously monitor monthly performance and make periodic adjustments to strategies to ensure more stable results.

+**2. Optimize Technology Product Category**
-- Focus on Technology Category and Telephones and Communication Subcategory:
+   - Focus on Key Category: Enhance marketing and sales efforts for the Technology category, particularly the Telephones and Communication subcategory, which shows the best performance in terms of sales and profit.
-The Technology category has proven to be the best-performing category in terms of sales and profit.
-Considering Telephones and Communication as the subcategory with the highest sales, marketing efforts can be strengthened in this subcategory to maximize the potential of this profitable market.
+   - Invest in Innovation: Invest in new product development and innovation within this category to maintain market position and meet evolving customer needs.
+   - Expand Distribution Channels: Broaden distribution channels for technology products to reach a larger pool of potential customers.

-- Targeting Corporate Customer Segment:
+**3. Target Corporate Customer Segment**
-The corporate customer segment shows good potential for further marketing efforts.
-By focusing on this segment, the company can increase market penetration by offering solutions tailored to their business needs, potentially significantly increasing sales.
+   - Personalized Marketing Strategies: Develop targeted marketing campaigns for the corporate customer segment, offering solutions and promotions tailored to their needs.
+   - Special Offers for Corporates: Create special offers or discounts for corporate customers to encourage repeat purchases and enhance loyalty.
+   - Enhanced Customer Service: Provide better customer service and dedicated support for corporate clients to strengthen long-term relationships.

+**4. Improve Customer Retention Through Discounts**
+   - Optimize Discount Strategies: Utilize discount strategies to boost customer retention.
+Consider offering more frequent or attractive discounts to enhance appeal.
+   - Segmented Discounts: Implement personalized discounts based on customer data to maximize impact and relevance.
+   - Loyalty Programs: Develop loyalty programs that provide additional incentives for frequent buyers, whether they use discounts or not, to improve overall retention.

+By implementing these recommendations, the company can enhance performance stability, capitalize on key product categories, strengthen relationships with important customer segments, and improve overall customer retention.